 Fazzi’s online OASIS Certification Preparation Course is designed to prepare participants for successfully achieving OASIS Certification.
 Anyone wishing to achieve a strong knowledge of OASIS with the ability to accurately interpret assessment data and complete the CMS OASIS Item set in a compliant fashion is welcome to take this course.

 Is the exam included in the bundle?

 Yes!
-The COQS bundle includes the 8-week online preparation course, the certification (or recertification) exam and the OASIS Field Guide.
+The COQS bundle includes the 8-week online preparation course, the certification (or recertification) exam and the OASIS-D Field Guide to Data Collection.

 How does the course work?